 16 Sept 2017–28 Jan 2018

 Twelve European photographers have been selected to work on the same topic: «Shifting Boundaries».
 The result is an exhibition that shows how boundaries are challenged in a Europe that is undergoing changes.
 The exhibition has been touring Europe, and is coming to the Nobel Peace Center in September 2017.

 Young women with an eating disorder, soldiers in Ukraine, and barbed wire fences in Hungary.
 These are some of the topics featured in Shifting Boundaries, an exhibition about both physical and mental borders.
 Even technical limitations are currently being challenged, as the line between reality and virtuality keeps on getting thinner.
 Shifting Boundaries is a visual experience in addition to a commentary on today’s Europe.

-The European Photo Exhibition Award (epea) is a photo competition and an exhibition project that aims to highlight relevant European issues through young photographers.
+The European Photo Exhibition Award (epea) is a European project that aims to highlight relevant issues through young photographers.
 The initiators are the Körber-Stiftung (Germany), the Fondation Calouste Gulbenkian – Délégation en France (Portugal), Fondazione Banca del Monte di Lucca (Italy) and the Fritt Ord Foundation (Norway).
 Shifting boundaries is the third exhibition in the series.